Upper Fells Point: History

 The name "Fell's Prospect" derives from the name given to the area in 1730 by an English Quaker, William Fell, who bought land on a marshy hook that jutted into the Patapsco River.
 He called his tract of land "Fell's Prospect," sensing the Point's possibilities for shipping and shipbuilding.
 The river offered a deep-water anchorage, which enabled seagoing vessels to send smaller boats back and forth from shore with cargo.

 In 1797 Fells Point was incorporated into Baltimore town as the Debtor Hundred, a parcel of land that included all the Fell family holdings, both the Point and the higher ground to the north then known as Fells Prospect, often referred to as Upper Fells Point.

 Fells Point was largely responsible for shaping the ethnic character of Upper Fells as it exists today.
 The first wave of immigrants were the Irish, establishing the second Catholic Church in Baltimore, St. Patrick's, in 1792.
 A few years later, this was the site of the first free school in Baltimore.
 It was academically rigorous and admitted poor children of all races and religions.
 The Irish and African-Americans lived side by side with the newer German immigrants.

 By 1860, one quarter of the population of Baltimore was German.
 By the 1880s East Baltimore canneries and clothing sweatshops were providing employment to hordes of newcomers.
 Czechs from Bohemia, Scandinavians, Italians, and Poles found work and lodging in Upper Fells Point.
 These groups were joined by the Lithuanians and Greeks in the early 1900s.
 The Depression caused many of the larger homes in the area to be divided into multi-family dwellings.
 Adding to the neighborhood's ethnic diversity are Hispanic immigrants who began to arrive in the 1960s and 1970s and Lumbee Native Americans who migrated from the Carolinas.

 Population

-As of 2010, Upper Fells Point was 37.7% white, 36.9% Hispanic, 16.8% African American, 7.4% Asian, and 1.2% other.
+In the 2020 Census, Upper Fells Point was 69.6% white, 18.2% Hispanic, 4.4% African American, and 5.7% Asian.
+9.6% of residents identified as being two or more races.
+The neighborhood had a total 3,959 residents, a 3% population increase from the 2010 census.